 If you still have questions about what is permissible, below is a succinct list about which food items can’t be consumed while on a ketogenic program:

-- Grains – When the craving for breads, pasta, and other carbs arises, you might be low in nitrogen.
-You can fight the craving by eating a high protein meat, such as pork or steak.
+- Grains – When the craving for bread, pasta, and other carbs arises, you might be low in nitrogen.
+You can fight the craving by eating high protein meat, such as pork or steak.

 - Fruit – Large fruits, such as peaches, pears, apples, oranges, and bananas are high in sugar content and thus need to be avoided.
 If you are craving fruit, you can have berries and other fruits with small serving sizes.